ahuth/preview-tabs/README.md

 Open new tabs as a 'preview', closing any previous previews.
 This allows you to quickly look at many files without creating a large number of open tabs.

-Doing the following makes a tab 'permanent', preventing it from being closed when new previews are opened:
+Doing the following makes a tab 'permanent', preventing it from being closed when new tabs are opened:

 * Modifying it
 * Saving it